microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessNamedLocation.md

 # New-MgIdentityConditionalAccessNamedLocation

 ## SYNOPSIS
-Create a new namedLocation object.
+Create new navigation property to namedLocations for identity
-Named locations can be either ipNamedLocation or countryNamedLocation objects.

 ## SYNTAX